jfrog/frogbot/docs/frogbot-config.md

 # The file syntax

 [frogbot-config.yml](templates/.frogbot/frogbot-config.yml) is a simple YAML configuration file.
-The config file defines an array of repositories by specifying each `params` keyword for each repository.
+The config file defines an array of repositories by specifying the `params` keyword for each repository.
 > Most of the properties in the file are **OPTIONAL**, please note the ones that specified as **MANDATORY**.

 ## Params